matt-marko/raytracer/README.md

 # Ray tracer information:
-This is a basic ray tracer I wrote for my computer graphics course.
+This is a basic ray tracer I wrote in Python for my computer graphics course.
 It uses a simplified version of the Blinn-Phong model to calculate the colour at each pixel of the scene.
 All of the code is contained in raytracer.py